🌸 Noire Henro-san: Return to the Path

 Officially, it is called Kōmyōji Kongōin Nankōbō.

 First a shrine, the precinct was built by imperial order in 594 on Omishima.
-A century later, there was concern that the shrine’s rituals were neglected due to wind and waves, moved the temple here.
+A century later, there was concern that the shrine’s rituals were neglected due to wind and waves.
+It was moved here and designated as a temple.
 It was named Jigozen of Mishima.

 Later Kobo Daishi visited the temple and designated it as the 55th temple of the Shikoku Pilgrimage.